fuelviews/laravel-sitemap/README.md

 ## Support us

-Spatie is a web development agency based in Portland, Maine.
+Fuelviews is a web development agency based in Portland, Maine.
 You'll find an overview of all our projects [on our website](https://fuelviews.com).

 ## License